cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 can handle large amounts of memory more efficiently than a 32-bit operating system, a 64-bit system can be more responsive when running several programs at the same time and switching between them frequently.

+**Amortized analysis**

+In computer science, amortized analysis is a method for analyzing a given algorithm's complexity, or how much of a resource, especially time or memory, it takes to execute.
+The motivation for amortized analysis is that looking at the worst-case run time per operation can be too pessimistic.

+While certain operations for a given algorithm may have a significant cost in resources, other operations may not be as costly.
+Amortized analysis considers both the costly and less costly operations together over the whole series of operations of the algorithm.
+This may include accounting for different types of input, length of the input, and other factors that affect its performance.